What is sodium hypochlorite, how is it used and why is it used?

 How is Sodium Hypochlorite Produced?

-There are two different methods that can be used to produce sodium hypochlorite.
+There are two different methods that can be used to produce SH.

-Alternatively, sodium hypochlorite can be produced by adding chlorine in gaseous form to caustic soda.
-This produces salt and sodium hypochlorite.
+Alternatively, it can be produced by adding chlorine in gaseous form to caustic soda.
+This produces salt and SH.